Projects

 RC aircrafts:

-We are designing an RC aircraft that looks to incorporate advanced avionics, such as targeting systems, and mechanical elements like payload delivery.
+This year the RC aircraft division designed an aircraft that incorporated advanced avionics, such as targeting systems, and mechanical elements like payload delivery .
 We plan to create a plane that can be used for a variety of functions.

 Got your own idea?
 Let us know!